nick-perry14/cadvanced_mdt-1/README.md

-# cadvanced_mdt
+# CADvanced MDT

+This repository is the FiveM resource that provides integration between CADvanced (https://cadvanced.app) and FiveM in the form of an in-game MDT.

-An optional, free in-game FiveM MDT for CADvanced
+The resource is offered as an optional, free plugin with CADvanced plans.